|A lot of famous people attended NY Cosmos' games|

 ST: Giorgio Chinaglia (Italy)

-Lazio voted him as their greatest player.
+Born in Italy, he grew up in Wales, where he started his career with Swansea.
+Lazio voted him as their greatest ever player.
 In 1973-1974, he led the league in scoring as Lazio won the scudetto.
-Later, he received a lot of name recogination when he played for NY Cosmos.
+Later, he received a lot name recogination when he played for NY Cosmos with Pele and Franz Beckenbauer.
 He was one of the few players who played in NASL during their prime.
+He played 14 times for Azzurii between 1972 and 1975.

 Jack Brand, Roby Young, Mordechai Spiegler, Julio Correa, Jorge Siega, Joey Fink, Jerry Sularz, David Brcic, Jomo Sono, Wladyslaw Zmuda, José Oscar Bernardi, Seninho, Boris Bandov, Gordon Bradley, Robert Iarusci, Jeff Durgan, Roversio, Sebastian Guenzatti, Carlos Mendes, Ayoze, Rau.